LoopKit/loopdocs/docs/loop-3/omnipod.md

 When you tap on the `Notifcation Settings` row, the graphic below is displayed.
 The notifications are a combination of beeps on the Pod with associated modal alerts on the phone app that must be acknowledged to prevent future beeps.

-If a pod is active, you can modify the Expiration Reminder and Low Reservoir Reminder for that Pod as applicable
+If a pod is active, you can modify the Expiration Reminder and Low Reservoir Reminder for that Pod as applicable.

-The defaults for futures Pods are always accessible
+The *Default Alerts* are always visible and are used to configure to future Pods:

-* Expiration Reminder Default: changes the reminder time for any future Pod
+* Expiration Reminder Default: changes the reminder time in hours before expiration
-* Low Reservoir Reminder: changes the reminder level for all future Pods
+* Low Reservoir Default: changes the reminder level in units

-* Critical Alerts: Information row about which alerts can be silenced by phone settings
+> Critical Alerts provides information about which alerts can be silenced by phone settings and Silent Pod mode.

 ![Notification selection screen to set up default reminders](img/omnipod-notification.svg){width="300"}
 {align="center"}